agreich/Relaxed_selection_proj_reproducible_science/README.md

 This is where I'll combine all of my code so that my masters project results are easily accessible to my advisors.
 I hope to leave this project clean and concise, as I leave academia and move on to the next thing.

+Bomb calorimetry and lipid analysis:
+The "Bomb_notebook copy.Rmd" has the full female coho dataset Tge